 In 2021, the Massachusetts Department of Energy Resources (DOER) recognized the City of Greenfield with a Leading by Example Award for achieving a 67.7% reduction in greenhouse gas emissions since 2008.
 UMass Clean Energy Corps played a key role in that accomplishment, through a long-running partnership with Greenfield’s Director of Energy and Sustainability.
 We have contributed to a variety of projects, including:

 - Developing a plan to to repurpose heat pump equipment from a decommissioned building to cost-effectively electrify heating and provide much-needed cooling at City Hall at significant cost and energy savings

 - Providing consulting engineering services, functioning as an owner’s advocate, in the design of a new library, which is expected to be a net zero energy building

 - Water and wastewater treatment (and manufacturing) plants with annual energy costs of $100,000-2,500,000 are eligible for free energy assessments from the UMass Center for Energy Efficiency and Renewable Energy through U.S. Department of Energy’s Industrial Assessment Center program.
 Write to Lauren Mattison for more information or to request an assessment.

-- Resources for more information on municipal clean energy
+- See the UMass Clean Energy Extension site for more information and resources on municipal clean energy